“If you want to lose body fat, you have to eat this way and you have to workout this way.”

 I don’t bark at them saying, “Intermittent fasting is the best way to get results, so suck it up,” or anything like that.
 Instead, I give them simple guidelines such as eat natural, unprocessed foods and eat when you’re hungry and stop when you’re satisfied, but not stuffed.

-This is why I have flexible guidelines within the Beautiful Badass Manual and Workout Programs.
+This is why I have flexible guidelines within the Train to be Awesome Guide.
 This way you can adjust you eating patterns and workouts as necessary to suite your needs, preferences, and lifestyle.
-That’s why Beautiful Badass provides options to workout two, three, or four days per week in addition to various eating patterns that fit your personality.
-There’s no one-size-fits-all approach.